Adhikar (1986 film): Plot

 Jyoti takes Vishal to court for a custody hearing.
-In order to pay for a good lawyer (Danny Denzongpa), Vishal is forced to sell Lucky's horse, Hira to his former boss.
+In order to pay for a good lawyer, Vishal is forced to sell Lucky's horse, Hira to his former boss.
 However, Vishal meets with an accident and misses the first day in court.
 The court orders that Jyoti be permitted to meet Lucky once a week.
 When Vishal finds Lucky at Jyoti's house, he takes him away, telling him that Jyoti plans to separate them, leading Lucky to sever ties with Jyoti, shattering her.

 During the custody hearing, Vishal's lawyer tears Jyoti apart on the stand.
 Unable to tolerate his wife's insult, Vishal emotionally agrees to hand Lucky over to Jyoti.
 This makes Jyoti fall in love with Vishal again and she quits singing, and decides to return to Vishal.
 One day, Lucky sees Vishal's boss abuse Hira, and as he begs him to stop, Vishal arrives and beats his boss up, which leads to his arrest.
 Lucky is sent to live with Jyoti, who reveals to him that she is his mother, but he doesn't believe her.

 When Vishal is released from jail, Lucky asks him to participate in a horse race, atop Hira, whom Jyoti has brought back.
 Vishal reluctantly agrees and wins the race.
 However, this makes Vishal unconscious.
 In his last moments, Vishal tells Lucky that their journey together was only meant to last until this point.
 Vishal loses consciousness again.
 However, Lucky's prayers bring him back.
 Vishal confirms that Jyoti, who is also there, is indeed Lucky's mother.
 Vishal shares an emotional embrace with Lucky and Jyoti.
 The film ends with Jyoti, Vishal and Lucky leading a happy family life together.